Friday, March 12, 2010

 23 Estonia

-B: There is a certain passion and fire to these lyrics, which suggests they got something right, and I like the inevitability of it all.
+s a certain passion and fire to these lyrics, which suggests they got something right, and I like the inevitability of it all.

-V: The lighting here isn’t just great – it’s spectacular.
-Yellow and white make for a nice change.
+V: The lighting here isn’t just great – it’s spectacular!
+Yellow and white make for a very welcome change.
 The screengrab of Gerli on Diggiloo makes it look like she’s plummeting to her death from the top of a tall building, perhaps having given a rooftop concert, still grasping her microphone, professional to the last.
-Which is fitting, since this performance is as worthy of the term as Estonia has ever gotten at Eurovision.
-In fact everyone in those screengrabs looks like they’re either trying not to or are in the process of falling off – or indeed pushing someone else off – a tall building.
+Which is fitting, since this performance is as worthy of the term as Estonia had ever been at Eurovision to this point.
+In fact everyone in those screengrabs looks like they’re either trying not to

 24 Belgium